Model Railroader: Special issues and other media

 Other special issues on various aspects of the hobby are released on an irregular basis.
 Titles have included 102 Track Plans for Model Railroaders, How to Build Realistic Layouts, and How to Build More Layout in Less Space.

 A bi-monthly web video show, Modeler's Spotlight Video - Inside Cody's Office, is available to magazine subscribers via MR's website.
 The show introduces new products, offers modeling tips, and a viewer mail segment (along with the occasional blooper at the end).

 Many of the blueprints, layout plans, articles on operation and signaling, and methods of construction of bridges, structures and scenery are also collected in books published by Kalmbach Books.
 These are useful to modelers in general, railroad historians, and are valuable references on the steam and diesel eras.

 Past MR articles are also collected in PDF form and distributed via the magazine's website and available through their digital archive.

 Model Railroader staff members participated in the production of the Dream-Plan-Build video series, which was offered by subscription.
 The DVDs focused on prototype railroading information, layout visits, and modeling techniques.

 Model Railroader also produced Model Railroader Video Plus (MRVP) which does layout tours, tips and tricks, and shows like: Cody's Workshop with Cody Grivno, Drew's Trackside Adventures with Drew Halverson, Off The Rails with Gerry Leone, Ask MRVP with David Popp (now called Ask Trains), Let's Make a Scene with Kathy Millatt, It's My Railroad with Steve Brown, Rehab My Railroad, History According to Hediger with Jim Hediger, The Hills Line with James McNabb, Tuck's Toy Trains with John Truckenbrod and many more.
 MRVP made its debut back in 2013 and is available to magazine subscribers as part of trains.com.

 Cultural impact

 The model train hobbyists the magazine has profiled over the years include a number of celebrities, including Michael Gross and Rod Stewart.

-Model Railroader also has several other "sister" magazines, also published by Kalmbach, including such titles as Trains magazine, Classic Trains, Garden Railways, and Classic Toy Trains.
+Model Railroader also has several other "sister" magazines, also published by Firecrown, including such titles as Trains magazine, Classic Trains, Garden Railways, and Classic Toy Trains.
 They are often advertised in Model Railroader, and on occasion, an article will refer to these other magazines.